- 01 Jul 2022

 Checksum Type

-When writing archives Graylog computes a CRC32 checksum over the files.
-This option can be changed to use a different checksum algorithm.
+When Graylog writes archives, it also computes a CRC32 checksum over the files.
+You can select a different option to use a different checksum algorithm if needed.

-The type of checksum you choose will depend on the use case.
-CRC32 and MD5 are quick to compute and are a reasonable choice to be able to detect damaged files but neither is suitable as protection against malicious changes in the files.
-Graylog also supports using SHA-1 or SHA-256 checksums which can be used to make sure the files were not modified, as they are cryptographic hashes.
+To select the appropriate type of checksum, look to the use case.
+CRC32 and MD5 are quick to compute and are a reasonable choice to detect damaged files, but neither is suitable as protection against malicious changes in the files.
+Graylog also supports using SHA-1 or SHA-256 checksums, which can ensure the files were not modified, as they are cryptographic hashes.

-The best way to choose a checksum type would be to consider: whether the necessary system tools to compute them later on are installed (not all systems come with a SHA-256 utility for example), the speed of checksum calculation for larger files and security considerations.
+The best way to choose a checksum type is to consider whether the necessary system tools to compute them later are installed (SHA-256 utility, for example), the speed of checksum calculation for larger files, and security considerations.

 Restore Index Batch Size

-You can use this setting to control the speed of the restore process and also how much of a load it will generate on the Elasticsearch cluster.
-The higher the batch size, the faster the restore will progress and the more load will be put on your Elasticsearch cluster in addition to the normal message processing.
+Use this setting to control the speed of the restore process and how much of a load it will generate on the Elasticsearch cluster.
+The higher the batch size, the faster the restore will progress, and the more load will be put on your Elasticsearch cluster beyond the normal message processing.

-Make sure to tune this carefully to avoid any negative impact on your message indexing throughput and search speed!
+Tune this carefully to avoid any negative impact on your message indexing throughput and search speed.

 Streams To Archive

-This option can be used to select which streams should be included in the archive.
-With this you are able to archive only important data instead of archiving everything that is brought into Graylog.
+The Streams to Archive setting is included in the archive and allows you to archive only important data, rather than everything that is brought into Graylog.

-New streams will be archived automatically.
-If you create a new stream and don’t want it to be archived, you have to disable it in this configuration dialog.
+Hint: New streams are archived automatically.
+If you create a new stream and don’t want it to be archived, disable it in this configuration dialogue.

 Backends

-A backend can be used to store the archived data.
-For now, we only support a single file system backend type.
+You can use a backend to store archived data.
+Currently, Graylog only supports a single-file system backend type.

 File System

-We recommend putting the Output base path directory onto a separate disk or partition to avoid any negative impact on message processing if the archive fills up a disk.
+We recommend housing the Output base path directory on a separate disk or partition to avoid any negative impacts on message processing when the archive fills up a disk.

 Output base path

-The output base path can either be a simple directory path string or a template string to build dynamic paths.
+Use a simple directory path string or a template string as the output base path to build dynamic paths.

-You could use a template string to store the archive data in a directory tree which is based on the archival date.
+You can use a template string to store the archive data in a directory tree, which is based on the archival date.

 Example: